SMAC Winter Youth Practice Program

 Since returning to running in 2007, Laura has competed in local road races and 5 marathons, while raising over $10,000 for Dana Farber and the Leukemia and Lymphoma Society.
 Like Coach Allison, Laura has crossed over into the world of triathlon and has competed in numerous races ranging from Sprint to Iron Man Distances.

 Coach Sydney has been a member of SMAC since 2004 and has served as the youth track advisor on the board of directors since 2009.
 Sydney started running in 2003 when her daughter Emma Larson was 11 and has found many opportunities to volunteer at track & field events and local road races.
 Beginning in 2008, Sydney took over coordinating the winter practice program that was started by Dr. James Clayton.
 Working closely with the coaches, Sydney has grown the program from 40 to 100 participants.
-On Friday nights in June, she can be found at SYTL at Northampton HS working to help run our track league series.
+On Friday nights in June, she can be found at SYTL at Northampton HS or Amherst Regional HS working to help run our track league series.
 She became a certified track & field official in 2009 and has worked both high school and college meets, USATF Junior Olympics, and SMAC race events here in Western Massachusetts.
-She is a certified official with WMTFOA and USATF (Associate level).
+She is a certified official with WMTFOA and USATF (National level).